 If you panic, you will only make matters more complicated.
 When you’re calm, you’ll be able to assess the damage quickly.

 Make sure all drivers and passengers are not seriously injured

 Before you exit your vehicle, you need to ensure that you’re not in any pain.
 If you are experiencing pain, you should remain in your motor vehicle until responders arrive.

 If you are okay, then you should then check on passengers and any other potential car accident victims.
 If someone is severely injured, you should call for medical attention immediately.
 Avoid moving those that are severely injured until professional help arrives, as this could aggravate the injuries.

 If there is evident property damage, physical injury or death, a police officer needs to be called to the accident scene.
 While waiting for the police, make sure that your hazard lights are on to alert other drivers to steer clear.

 If possible, you should also have a set of cones, warning triangles, or emergency flares.
 If the vehicles in the accident are operational, then move them directly off the main road.
 If your car is making unusual noises or is smoking, then you should not approach your vehicle until authorities arrive.

 A police officer will make a report of the facts of the accident that will be used in insurance investigations and any potential lawsuits.
 Be sure to obtain a copy of the report.
-The officer will also help determine driver negligence, such as a driver operating a vehicle while intoxicated, and will also exchange information between you and the other driver.
+The officer will help determine driver negligence, such as a driver operating a vehicle while intoxicated, and will exchange information between you and the other driver.